the8472/stitch-animation/README.md

 # stitch-animation

-Linear panning detection and scene extraction using motion vectors already present in video codecs.
+Linear panning detection and scene extraction using motion vectors provided by video codecs.

 For the moment the tool only extracts image sequences and does not align or blend them.
 Microsoft ICE, Gimp, Photoshop or similar are recommended to merge them.